gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "That doesn't go out of this house," she ordered.
 Noxy nodded,
 turning to the stove as the kettle began to whistle.
-She poured the boiling water into the teapot, then set the tea on the table to steep.
+She poured the boiling water into the pot, then set the chai on the table to steep.

 "Was there anything else?"
 Indy asked.